openstack-archive/tuskar/README.rst

 Contributing
 ------------

 Interested in contributing?
-Take a look at `CONTRIBUTING.rst <doc/source/CONTRIBUTING.rst>`_ for details on how to do so.
+Take a look at `contributing.rst
+<doc/source/contributing.rst>`_ for details on how to do so.

 Contact Us
 ----------